P-H-B-D/678_PINN/README.md

 One of the significant advantages of using a PINN over other numerical methods such as Runge-Kutta is that it is parallelizable and more efficient in high-dimensional or complex initial value problems (IVPs).
 Additionally, PINNs are uniquely flexible at integrating novel factors into the loss function, making them particularly useful for sparse or incomplete datasets.
 Furthermore, PINNs are composable with other numerical methods, allowing users to combine PINNs with other techniques to further improve their predictive capabilities.

-Overall, Physics-Informed Neural Networks offer a powerful and flexible approach to solving differential equations in various fields, including physics, engineering, and other sciences.
+Physics-Informed Neural Networks offer a powerful and flexible approach to solving differential equations in various fields, including physics, engineering, and other sciences.
 By incorporating the underlying physics principles directly into the neural network's loss function, the PINN can more accurately predict and learn from complex, high-dimensional data.

 ## Architecture / Methodology